itinstructor/AddressBookPython/README.md

 # Address Book built with Python, SQLite, and Tkinter

-This is a project to demonstrate one way to implement the MVC (Model, View, Controller) design pattern in Python with SQLite.
+This project is designed to demonstrate how to implement the MVC (Model, View, Controller) design pattern in Python with SQLite.
 I decided to create different Python UI library versions.
 Each UI (View) uses the same Controller (db_operations.py) and database (address_book.db).

 ## tkinter.ttk